 Here are some useful tips for a successful rockhounding adventure in the state of Washington.

-Remember these tips when planning your next rockhounding excursion in Washington state!
+Remember these tips when planning your next rockhounding trip in Washington state!

 What Equipment do you need for Rockhounding in Washington?